 The continuum action is given by

-It is well-known in three dimensions that the vacuum Einstein equation leads to flat space-time without the cosmological term.
-In the case of negative cosmological constant the theory admits black hole solution \cite{BTZ:1992aa,BHTZ:1993aa} and has been investigated within the context of conformal field theory \cite{Carlip:2005aa}.
-As in four dimensions the Einstein equations have evolving universe as a solution for the FLRW metric ansatz
+It is well known in three dimensions that the vacuum Einstein equation leads to a flat space-time without the cosmological term.
+In the case of a negative cosmological constant the theory admits a black hole solution \cite{BTZ:1992aa,BHTZ:1993aa} and has been investigated within the context of conformal field theory \cite{Carlip:2005aa}.
+As in four dimensions, the Einstein equations have an evolving universe as a solution for the FLRW metric ansatz

 where $a(t)$ is the so-called scale factor.
 It is subject to the Friedmann equations